 Steam wisping out of the mossy rocks as we entered the car park gave us a hint of what was to come.
 Intrigued, we headed towards the clouds of sulphorous vapour and the plopping of boiling grey clay.
 We arrived in time to watch as two men brushed aside a mound of earth, flipped off a round lid and hooked their long poles around the handles of a steel cooking pot in the ground.

-This vat contained famous cozida, a meat and vegetable casserole/stew that had been slowly cooking and absorbing flavours during the 6 hours it had been buried in the fumarole (underground cooking hole).
+This vat contained famous cozido, a meat and vegetable casserole/stew that had been slowly cooking and absorbing flavours during the 6 hours it had been buried in the fumarole (underground cooking hole).
 Furnas’ lakeside caldera has been used as a free underground oven for centuries although these days, restaurants appear to have staked a claim on most sections of the steaming earth.

-Visitors can pay 50 cents to walk through the bubbling mud and curls of stinky steam along wooden walkways and 3 euros extra to try some freshly cooked cozida.
+Visitors can pay 50 cents to walk through the bubbling mud and curls of stinky steam along wooden walkways and 3 euros extra to try some freshly cooked furnas cozido.
 You could, of course, sit down to a plate of it at a restaurant but half the fun lies in seeing how and where your meal was cooked.

-Tip: If you drive down to the lake and park at the Caldeiras da Lagoa, don’t forget to pay at the house on your right as you leave.
+Tip: If you drive down to the furnas lake and park at the Caldeiras da Lagoa, don’t forget to pay at the house on your right as you leave.
 I had initially thought that the money we paid to see the steamy springs covered parking but it doesn’t.

 Tip: Pick up hiking trail leaflets for São Miguel at the tourist information office in the airport.

 Want to stay overnight in Furnas?
 See my top picks.

 Related: Find out more about Furnas, cozido and other reasons why you must visit the Azores.